How to Target Your Resume

 - Have a Solid Foundation

 Each job that you apply for should have a specific resume, but the bare bones you start with can be the same.
 Begin by making a document of essential facts about your professional life.
 Don't embellish any of the descriptions, simply state the experiences and qualifications that you have.

 Use this plain document as a foundation to lay out your targeted resume.
 Present it in an effective and attention-grabbing way.
 Your portfolio should be clean, clear, and professional.
 Think outside the box and customize the resume a bit.
-Our system allows you to readily customize the templates and styles.
+Our system helps you to readily customize the templates and styles.

 - Specialize Each Section

 Begin by addressing each section by presenting your skills and qualifications with creative yet concise titles.
 For example, if you are applying for a teaching position instead of labeling your experience section “Experience” use the heading “Teaching Experience.”
 You have now included the word teaching one extra time.

 Use keyword targeting when writing these sections.
 You should include the proper density of target words.
 The words not only grab the attention of the reader but show up if an employer utilizes a search technology to select the top candidates for the position.

 - Target the Position You Applied For

 If you are applying for a management position use words that relate to management.
 Include your leadership skills and your ability to supervise people.
 Are you applying for a job?
 Does your portfolio make you appear to be underqualified?
 Does it make you appear overqualified?
 Then rework the wording to more appropriate rhetoric.

 - Research What Employers Are Looking For

 Create a summary of the job requirements that the company has advertised.
 Take note of the level of education or certification they are looking for to see if your background qualifies.